avikganguly01/documentation/README.md

 # OpenG2P Documentations

-Welcome to the repo for our documentation.
+Hi, Welcome to the repo for our documentation.
 This is the source for [https://docs.openg2p.com/](https://docs.openg2p.com/).

 Feel free to send us pull requests and file issues.
 Our docs are completely